Jean Lafitte: Galveston

 cotton gin had made short-staple cotton profitable.

 In 1818, the Campeche colony suffered hardships.
 After Lafitte's men abducted a Karankawa woman, warriors of her tribe attacked and killed five men of the colony.
-The corsairs aimed the artillery at the Karankawa, killing most of the men in the tribe.
+The corsairs fired artillery at the Karankawa, killing many of the men in the tribe.
 A hurricane in September resulted in flooding of most of the island, and several people died.
 It destroyed four ships and most buildings.
 Only six houses survived as habitable.